 Meet Reed Willis - Worship Leader

-I’m 20 years old, and have spent most of my life growing up in Williamsburg.
+I’m 21 years old, and have spent most of my life growing up in Williamsburg.
 I’ve been blessed to have been raised in such a loving family (Mom, Dad, and two older brothers, Ryland and Ben) that have shown me what it looks like to live a Christ-led life, and that created a strong foundation for my faith to grow on.
 Music has been my passion since I was very young.
 I play piano, guitar, bass guitar, viola, synthesizers, percussion, and sing.
 I also compose and write my own music.
 Growing up, I played viola in school from 5th grade to 12th grade, started a band and became the youngest person to perform at The National in Richmond, attended TobyMac’s Camp Electric in 2017 and 2018, got to teach many of my classmates how to play instruments in my junior and senior years of high school, composed and performed my original music at my high school, and now teach contemporary piano, and have released music on major music platforms.
-I am a student at Drexel University in Philadelphia, where I’m majoring in Music Industry - Recording Arts and Music Production, and minoring in Music Theory.
-I completed my first year there and am currently on a one year leave of absence.
+I am a student at the Berklee College of Music, where I’m majoring in Songwriting.